-Emma Handy: Fact.
+Carmen Handy: Fact.
 Delete.
 This.
 Card.

 Speaking of repetitive gameplay, Uro is like a Gurmag Angler that helps cast itself while also undoing the opponent’s turns in the process.
 The fact that the card makes it all the way back to Legacy speaks volumes about its efficiency-to-power ratio, and its ability to suppress other strategies makes it an absolute menace.